-Except as disclosed below, the residual values of the vessels are estimated based on the average scrap steel price per light deadweight tonne in recent years.
+The residual values of the vessels are estimated based on the average scrap steel price per light weight tonne in recent years.
 In determining the residual values of vessels leased on a long-term bareboat charter basis under operating lease agreements, the Group has considered various factors such as the type, size, age of these vessels and the existing lease arrangements.
-The residual values of vessels on a long-term bareboat charter are estimated based on information obtained from third party sources.